netgen/summercamp-2015/README.md

 ***IMPORTANT***
 note the `--no-provision` switch

-This will download the basebox and start it up, as everything is already installed, there is no need for procisioning hence the `--no-provision` switch
+This will download the basebox and start it up, as everything is already installed, there is no need for provisioning hence the `--no-provision` switch

 If you do not see an error message, go get yourself a cup of coffee or your favorite beverage,